 Welcome to the Nano Energy Laboratory

 Prof. Zheng is an Associate Professor at the Department of Mechanical and Industrial Engineering, an Affiliate Associate Professor at the Department of Electrical and Computer Engineering, and the Director of Nano Energy Laboratory at Northeastern University in Boston, MA, United States.
 Prior to joining Northeastern, Prof. Zheng was an assistant professor from 2014 to 2019 and promoted to associate professor with tenure in 2019 at the University of Rhode Island in Kingston, RI, United States.
-His research interests include theoretical, computational and experimental investigations on enhanced energy transport phenomena, thermal/optical/electromagnetic sensing, physical properties of nanoengineered metamaterials, and their applications in energy conversion, storage, and harvesting systems, thermophotovoltaics, wavelength selective thermal emitters/absorbers, near-field thermal diodes and transistors, and photon-based radiative cooling technique.
+His research interests include theoretical, computational, and experimental investigations on enhanced energy transport phenomena, thermal/optical/electromagnetic sensing, advanced functionalities of photonic metamaterials and sustainable biomass-derived composites, and their applications in energy conversion, storage, and harvesting systems, thermophotovoltaics, wavelength selective thermal emitters/absorbers, near-field thermal diodes and transistors, passive radiative cooling, solar-driven steam generation and water desalination technique.